earthly/earthly/docs/earthly-config/earthly-config.md

 # Earthly configuration file

-Global configuration values for earth can be stored on disk in the configuration file.
+Global configuration values for earthly can be stored on disk in the configuration file.

-By default, earth reads the configuration file `~/.earthly/config.yml`; however, it can also be overridden with the `--config` command flag option.
+By default, earthly reads the configuration file `~/.earthly/config.yml`; however, it can also be overridden with the `--config` command flag option.

 ## Format